Bad Faith Insurance Claims

 What Is A Florida Bad Faith Insurance Claim?

 In Florida, insurance companies must act in good faith when they make claim determinations.
-In other words, the company and its representatives must act fairly and reasonably, and they deprive a policyholder of the benefits they deserve.
+In other words, the company and its representatives must act fairly and reasonably, and they must not deprive a policyholder of the benefits they deserve.
 If they could, insurance companies would never approve claims — because doing so would cost them money.
 This duty to act in good faith protects all of us from unfair, financially-motivated insurance claim denials.
 Examples of insurance company bad faith include the following:

 - Improperly trying to rescind or revoke an insurance policy